Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions: Introduction

-\textbf{Contributions.} Our contributions are as follows. \emph{(C1)} We design a data-driven feedback controller to steer the inputs and outputs of an LTI system towards the optimal solution of an unconstrained convex problem; the controller does not require knowledge of the unknown and time-varying exogenous inputs of the system.
-The controller leverages methods that learn the cost functions of the optimization problem from historical information (as a starting estimate) and through infrequent functional evaluations during the operation of the controller. \emph{(C2)} We leverage singular-perturbation arguments (as in~\cite[Ch.~11]{Khalil:1173048} and in, e.g.,~\cite{hauswirth2020timescale,bianchin2020online}) and theory of perturbed systems~\cite[Ch.~9]{Khalil:1173048} to derive sufficient conditions on the learning error and the controller gain to ensure that the error between the optimizer of the problem and the state of the closed-loop system is ultimately bounded.
-Our results imply that the interconnected system is exponentially ISS, and we provide remarks on this point. \emph{(C3)} Our results cover the case where the cost function admits a representation through a finite set of basis functions, and the more general case where we approximate the function using a truncated basis expansion. \emph{(C4)} We verify the stability claims and the analytical bounds through a representative set of simulations.
+\textbf{Contributions.} Our contribution is threefold. \emph{(C1)} We design a data-driven feedback controller to steer the inputs and outputs of an LTI system towards the optimizer of a convex optimization problem; the controller does not require knowledge of the unknown and time-varying exogenous inputs affecting the system.
+The controller leverages methods that learn the cost functions of the optimization problem from historical information (as a starting estimate) and through infrequent functional evaluations during the operation of the controller.
+Our setting accounts for cases where the cost function admits a representation through a finite set of basis functions, and the more general case where we approximate the function using a truncated basis expansion. \emph{(C2)} We leverage singular-perturbation arguments (as in~\cite[Ch.~11]{Khalil:1173048} and in, e.g.,~\cite{hauswirth2020timescale,bianchin2020online}) and the theory of perturbed systems~\cite[Ch.~9]{Khalil:1173048} to derive sufficient conditions on the learning error and the controller gain to ensure that the error between the optimizer of the problem and the state of the closed-loop system is ultimately bounded. \emph{(C3)} We verify the stability claims and the analytical bounds through a representative set of simulations.